ducalex/ArduinoLite/README.md

 - The Wire library
 - Partial WiFi library (Only WiFi class, no WiFiClient or WiFiServer)
 - Partial SD library (File isn't implemented, unistd functions are available)
-- The String library
-- The Print class
+- The Stream, String, and Print classes

 To be implemented:
 - DAC (analogWrite)